olir/Frankenstein/README.md

 # Frankenstein VR
-Free Video Converter for Virtual Reality and 3D based on ffmpeg and OpenCV for Java.
+Free Video Converter for Virtual Reality and 3D based on [FFmpeg](https://ffmpeg.org) and [OpenCV](http://www.opencv.org/releases.html) for Java.
 It's a small, open-source platform for OpenCV-based video filtering, where custom filters can be simply added into the processing pipeline:

 <img src="doc/pipeline.png" width="100%">